What is Jurisdiction?

 The state’s final argument, that since there was no custody action in Arkansas, there was no judge there for Colorado to contact, also got nowhere:

 “Despite all of this, the Department and GAL insist that unless a proceeding had been commenced or was pending in Arkansas, the juvenile court would not know where to inquire.
 We are not persuaded.
 Under the UCCJEA, the Department had the burden to establish jurisdiction.
 And, here, the Department had been communicating with a counterpart agency in Arkansas concerning the home study into paternal grandmother.
 The Department could have sought assistance from that agency in determining the proper court to contact.”S.A.G.4People in the Interest of S.A.G., 2020 COA 45, ¶ 34 (Cleaned Up).

 The takeaway?
-While Colorado can step in with an emergency parenting order while a child is present in the state, this is temporary only, and without UCCJEA jurisdiction, DHS and the courts cannot continue to exercise jurisdiction, nor terminate parental rights.
+While Colorado can step in with an emergency parenting order while a child is present in the state, this is temporary only, and without UCCJEA jurisdiction, DHS and the courts cannot continue to exercise child custody jurisdiction, nor terminate parental rights.

 Award-Winning Child Custody Attorney In Colorado Springs

 U.S. News & World Report calls Graham.Law one of the Best Law Firms in America, and our managing partner is a Colorado Super Lawyer.
 Our family law attorneys have years of experience helping clients navigate the Colorado legal system.
 We know Colorado divorce & family law inside and out, from complex multi-million dollar property or child custody cases to basic child support modifications.